kodecocodes/english-style-guide/README.md

 If a list includes items, bold them (&lt;em&gt; in WordPress).
 If the list items are code structures, use the bold style rather than the inline code style.
 The colon should appear _inside_ the bold formatting.

+Each list item should end with punctuation, unless the entire list consists of short phrases.

 **login, log in**
 "log in" is the verb.
 You log in to your WordPress account to write your tutorial.
 "login" is the adjective (or, if you _really_ must, the noun).
 "WordPress gives you access to writing tools when it processes your login request."